daisakuhazui/daisakuhazui/README.md

 I'm Daisaku Hazui, a software engineer from Japan. :jp:\
 I live in Oita, ONSEN-Prefecture:bangbang: :hotsprings:

-I am good at developing in Python.
+I am good at developing in Python language in AWS environment.

 - :house_with_garden: &nbsp; I'm currently working at Home.(I live in Kyushu.)
 - :heart_eyes: &nbsp; Spending time with family is the most important thing in my life.